9 Key Consumer Behavior Trends (2023-2026)

 For example, the rise of the smart doorbell.

 Another example of this trend is the increasing number of searches related to cooking.
-Searches for the product "Air fryer" increased by 154% over the last year.

 Many of these consumer behavior trends were already here before coronavirus struck.
 But the COVID pandemic put many of these trends into overdrive.